Static properties of two linearly coupled discrete circuits: Ground state properties of the interacting system

-In the top panel of Fig.~\ref{paircorrelationinner} the two pair intra-ring correlation between two adjacent sites of the same ring coupled by $J$ is depicted.
+In the top panel of Fig.~\ref{paircorrelationinner} the pair intra-ring correlation between two adjacent sites of the same ring coupled by $J$ is depicted.
 A different behavior is appreciated when $J<J_\perp$ or $J>J_\perp$.
 When $J/J_\perp=0$ the two sites in the same ring are decoupled and the system behaves as three independent bosonic Josephson junctions.
 Since the two sites are independent, they become uncorrelated and $\eta^{1R}=1$ for all values of $U/J_\perp$.
 In the other cases, when $J/J_\perp \neq 0$ and the interaction is small, the system is condensed and $\eta^{1R} \rightarrow (N-1)/N$.
 As we have seen previously from the other magnitudes the system remains condensed for larger values of the interaction when $J$ increases, in particular when $J>J_\perp$.
-When $J/J_\perp \leq 1$ the intra-ring two pair correlation has a smooth and monotonous behavior from the condensed limit $\eta_{\rm BEC}=(N-1)/N=5/6$ to the Mott insulator value $ \eta_{\rm MI}=1$.
+When $J/J_\perp \leq 1$ the intra-ring pair correlation has a smooth and monotonous behavior from the coherent limit $\eta_{\rm BEC}=(N-1)/N=5/6$ to the Mott insulator value $ \eta_{\rm MI}=1$.
 Whereas for $J/J_\perp > 1$ the system behaves as two weakly coupled rings and the competition between tunneling strengths causes the appearance of a minimum in the intra-ring pair correlation.

-The inter-ring two pair correlation $\eta^{2R}$ is shown in the bottom panel of Fig.~\ref{paircorrelationinner}.
+The inter-ring pair correlation $\eta^{2R}$ is shown in the bottom panel of Fig.~\ref{paircorrelationinner}.
 Here we investigate the correlation between two sites that belong to different rings but are coupled by the tunneling strength $J_\perp$.
-The two limiting regimes appear clearly for all values $J/J_\perp \neq 0 \,$: the system remains condensed for small interactions ($\eta^{2R} \to 5/6$) and tends to fragmentation for large interactions ($\eta^{2R} \to 1$).
-In the particular case when $J/J_\perp =0$, the system acts as three independent double-wells, and the two sites behave as a bosonic Josephson junction, with $N=2$ particles and tunneling rate $J_\perp$, independently of the other sites; in this case when the interaction is small $U/J_\perp < 10^{-1}$ the system is condensed (with $N=2$) and thus $\eta^{2R} =1/2$, increasing the interaction the system goes smoothly to the Mott insulator value $\eta_{\rm MI}=1$.
+The two limiting regimes appear clearly for all values $J/J_\perp \neq 0 \,$: the system remains coherent for small interactions ($\eta^{2R} \to 5/6$) and tends to fragmentation for large interactions ($\eta^{2R} \to 1$).
+In the particular case when $J/J_\perp =0$, the system acts as three independent double-wells, and the two sites behave as a bosonic Josephson junction, with $N=2$ particles and tunneling rate $J_\perp$, independently of the other sites; in this case when the interaction is small $(U/J_\perp < 10^{-1})$, $\eta^{2R} =1/2$, and increasing the interaction the system goes smoothly to the Mott insulator value $\eta_{\rm MI}=1$.
 The behavior of $\eta^{2R}$ increases for all values of the tunneling ratio except when $J/J_\perp <1$, where a minimum appears for interactions $0.1< U/J_\perp<1$.